 Please contact Nancy Martinez, the Chair's Secretary, to schedule an appointment to meet with the department chair, Ernst Lengyel, MD, PhD.
 The Chair's letters are better if they are written with personal insight and knowledge of the candidate.
-Sometimes the letter is co-written by another member of the faculty who knows the candidate in more detail.
+The letter is co-written by Carrie Smith, MD the clerkship director, who knows the candidate in more detail, but Dr. Lengyel will edit and sign off on the final version, so it is advisable to meet with him.